• Skip to primary navigation

 • Heat the oil in a large skillet over medium heat.
 Add chopped onions and garlic and cook until translucent.

-• Add the fideos (or vermicelli pasta) and cook, turning them with tongs, until golden brown on both sides, about 5 minutes.
+• Add the uncooked fideos (or vermicelli pasta) and cook, turning them with tongs, until golden brown on both sides, about 5 minutes.
 Make sure they don't burn.

 • Add the crushed tomatoes and chile chipotle and mix to incorporate.
 Cook for about 2 minutes, or until the sauce thickens.